msaintfelix/Ethereum_Fraud_Detection/README.md

 # Ethereum_Fraud_Detection
-Anomaly Detection System with Ethereum Data
+Anomaly Detection System with Ethereum Data.

 This is a copy of my work-in-progress for the following Kaggle dataset: https://www.kaggle.com/vagifa/ethereum-frauddetection-dataset